 It is the responsibility of the Academic Director to carry out an investigation into allegations of malpractice and maladministration.
 If the investigation is against the Academic Director, it will normally be conducted by an appointed nominee.
-The alleged incident must be reported to i-to-i's Senior Management Team at the earliest opportunity.
+The alleged incident must be reported to Delivery Management at the earliest opportunity.